Home / Genres & Instruments / Lo-fi Music

 A single livestream of "beats to relax/study to" has drawn over a billion views.
 Lo-fi clearly works for millions of people — and the reasons turn out to be a tidy summary of everything we know about calming sound.

-✓ Reviewed against current research Updated June 2026 8 min read
+✓ Reviewed against current research Updated July 2026 8 min read

 If you've studied, worked, or wound down in the last few years, you've probably had lo-fi hip hop playing somewhere in the background.
 It became the unofficial soundtrack of concentration — cozy, looping, a little crackly.
 What's interesting is why it works: not because of some secret, but because lo-fi quietly bundles together several of the most evidence-backed calming and focus tricks we know.
 Here's the breakdown, with honest limits.